Will Xavier cover the spread vs. Delaware? Betting Trends, Record ATS

 Xavier Betting Records & Stats

-- Xavier's games this season have featured more combined points than this contest's total of 148.5 points three times.
+- Xavier's games this season have gone over this contest's total of 148.5 points three times.

-- The average point total in Xavier's outings this year is 143, 5.5 fewer points than this game's over/under.
+- The average point total in Xavier's games this season is 143, 5.5 points fewer than this matchup's over/under.

-- Xavier has been the favorite in five games this season and won three (60%) of those contests.
+- Xavier has won three of the five games it has played as the favorite this season.

-- The Musketeers have a record of 3-1 when favored by -750 or more by oddsmakers this season.
+- The Musketeers are 3-1 this season when entering a game favored by -750 or more on the moneyline.

-- Xavier has a 88.2% chance to win this game based on the implied probability of the moneyline.
+- The implied probability of a win from Xavier, based on the moneyline, is 88.2%.

 Xavier vs. Delaware Over/Under Stats